Jimmie Johnson: Personal life

 Johnson was born on September 17, 1975 in El Cajon, California, the son of Catherine Ellen "Cathy" (née Dunnill) and Gary Ernest Johnson.
 He has two younger brothers, Jarit and Jessie.
 Both have made professional off-road racing starts in the TORC: The Off-Road Championship.
 Johnson attended Granite Hills High School, while he raced motorcycles during the weekends.
 He was a varsity water polo player, diver, and swimmer, and graduated in 1993.
 The number 48 is retired from all sports teams uniforms at his school and Johnson was inducted into the school's Athletic Hall of Fame.
 Johnson lives in Charlotte, North Carolina like many other NASCAR drivers.
-He is married to Chandra Janway, the two having known each other since 2002.
+He is married to Chandra Janway.
 They have two daughters.

 Johnson is a triathlete, regularly participating in triathlons and long-distance running; the Jimmie Johnson Foundation's Wellness Challenge also hosts triathlons.
 In 2019, he competed in the Boston Marathon, finishing with a time of 3:09:07 and 4,155th overall (3,746th among males and 641st in the Male 40–44 class).

 Johnson was close friends with NASCAR competitor Blaise Alexander.
-Following Alexander's death during a racing incident, Johnson's car has had a flame decal with Alexander's initials inside of it on every car.
+Following Alexander's death during a racing incident at Charlotte in 2001, which prompted NASCAR as a sanctioning body to require the use of the HANS device by every driver in its top three series, Johnson's car has had a flame decal with Alexander's initials inside of it at every race.
 In 2004, following the plane crash that killed the son of Rick Hendrick, Ricky, along with nine others, the tail number of the Hendrick plane that crashed was added alongside Alexander's initials.